useentropy/llmkit/README.md

-# LLMStackKit - Language Model Kit
+# LLMKit - Language Model Kit

-LLMStackKit is a Python package that simplifies the interaction with Language Models (LLMs) and allows you to generate text data with ease.
+LLMKit is a Python package that simplifies the interaction with Language Models (LLMs) and allows you to generate text data with ease.

 ## Features

-- **Simple Interface**: LLMStackKit provides a straightforward interface to interact with various language models.
+- **Simple Interface**: LLMKit provides a straightforward interface to interact with various language models.

 - **Custom Transformers**: You can create custom transformers to format input data into prompts and transform LLM-generated text into the desired data format.

-- **Model Abstraction**: LLMStackKit abstracts the details of model selection and provider handling.
+- **Model Abstraction**: LLMKit abstracts the details of model selection and provider handling.

 ## Installation

-You can install LLMStackKit using pip:
+You can install LLMKit using pip:

 ```bash
 pip install llm-stack-kit